focrensh/f5-beacon-lab/docs/index.rst

 Beacon Bacon Lab
 ================

 Deploy and explore an example application (**The Bacon App**) within F5 Beacon.
-Work through various sections that focus on different workflows that you will encounter while leveraging F5 Beacon.
+Work through various sections that focus on workflows that you will encounter while leveraging F5 Beacon.
 Use Beacons app-centric approach to reduce Mean-time-to-Innosense (MTTI) and Mean-time-to-Know(MTTK).
 Create and configure application models, ingest various types of data/metrics, and more.

 Sections
 --------